thomasbrus/Line-detection/README.md

 ## Algorithm

-Given a set of points P
+Given a set of points P.
 For all sub sets P' where |P'| is 2
 For both points p in P'